 If you are considering implant dentures to replace your lost teeth, you need to understand that there are several ways to approach the placement of dentures on dental implants.
 The biggest difference is between implant-supported dentures and implant-retained dentures.

 What Are Implant-Supported Dentures?

-Implant-supported dentures are dentures that are designed to take the force of your bite and direct it fully through the dental implants into your bone.
-They are really designed to ensure you have the most natural and effective bite possible.
+Implant-supported dentures are dentures that use dental implants to support the force of your bite.
+The implants fully support the force into the jaw bone to give you the most natural and effective bite possible.

-In general implant-supported dentures are more expensive as they require more dental implants and have to be made out of higher quality materials.
+In general implant-supported dentures are more expensive as they require more dental implants and made out of higher quality materials.
 They often cannot use mini implants, so people need a good amount of bone to support them.
-These dentures are less likely to be removable dentures.
+These dentures are less likely to be removable denture implants.

-These dentures have the benefit of not coming out while talking or eating, and giving somewhat improved bite force, but they don’t fully replicate your natural bite.
-They should be taken out at night for cleaning.
+These dentures have the benefit of not coming out while talking or eating and giving somewhat improved bite force, but they don’t fully replicate your natural bite.
+Patients should remove their implant-retained dentures at night for cleaning.

-Health: If you have conditions like TMJ or sleep apnea that will benefit from the support of having your dentures in at night, you should look at permanently affixed implant-supported dentures, which have the strength to help with your conditions and won’t have to be removed at night.
+If you have conditions like TMJ or sleep apnea that will benefit from the support of having your dentures in at night, you should look at permanently affixed implant-supported dentures, which have the strength to help with your conditions.
+You also don’t need to remove them at night.

 If you don’t like the thought of having removable dentures or want to make sure your teeth are always in place when you wake up first thing in the morning, then implant-supported dentures are the right choice.

 Never make a health decision exclusively based on cost, but it’s an important factor to consider.
 For instance, cosmetic dentistry might look expensive on paper, but the benefits it provides to your health and confidence are priceless.
 Dentures vs implants cost are no different.
 Comparing the two types of implant dentures, implant-supported dentures tend to be significantly more expensive.
 Many factors affect the cost of dental implants.